 I paired the blackberries with vanilla sugar.
-I looove vanilla sugar, and it's a quick and easy way to add vanilla sweetness to anything. purchased my vanilla sugar from Beanilla (link here), but you can make your own or substitute with sugar and vanilla extract.
+I looove vanilla sugar, and it's a quick and easy way to add vanilla sweetness to anything.
+You can find vanilla sugar online, or even better make it yourself with my Homemade Vanilla Sugar recipe!

 If you love blackberries, you will LOVE these Blackberry Vanilla Pies.
 If you're not a big fan of blackberries, you'll probably still love them.
 I fall into the latter category, and being wrong about not liking blackberries was a super delicious experience. 😉